First Trimester Pregnancy Guide For Dads

 Genuine Interest: Ask how she is feeling each day, and then listen to her answers.

 Support: You don’t have to hold her hair back while she experiences morning sickness, but avoiding the topic altogether isn’t very supportive.
 Ask her how you can help each day.
 Encourage her to exercise daily, and then do it with her.
 Read a good pregnancy book, or at least skim it.
-Just show her support in any way you can think.
+Just show her support in any way you can.

 Compliments: Chances are that your partner isn’t feeling her absolute best right now.
 I promise that your words are enough to help turn around her day.